3nine/homeassistant-car-card/README.md

 # Car Card

-This card displays entities at the top, a car image in the center, and entities at the bottom.
+This is a card collection for cards that displays your car and some entities.

 ## Installation